 He said developing affordable housing is something that could ensure people of all ages live in the city.

 "There are some missing strata in our people, or segments of population," Thomas said.

 He wants Park City's economy to be further diversified, saying he would like more small businesses to open in the city as well as a range of business types.
-He said a children's clothing store would be a type of business he would support as the economy is diversified.

 Thomas also says there could be better pedestrian connections between the Bonanza Park district and Prospector.
 He said, meanwhile, energy consumption is an important part of City Hall's wider environmental efforts.